zarianw/jonoondb_tutorial/docs/tutorial.md

 # Tutorial
+This tutorial assumes that you are familiar with serialization library [flatbuffers](http://google.github.io/flatbuffers/) and know how to use it.
+## Pre Req TODO
+* You would need the flatbuffers compiler flatc.
+* You would need the JonoonDB library.
 ### Open a database
 A JonoonDB database has a name which corresponds to a file system directory.
 All of the contents of database are stored in this directory.
 The following example shows how to open a database, creating it if necessary:
 ```c++